WallyS02/The-Plug/aws/architecture/README.md

 Main communication flow:
 * Users connect to application by domain name that is resolved by Route 53.
 * Route 53 routes to CloudFront to serve website.
 * CloudFront serves cached website or requests it from S3 bucket.
-CloudFront proxies requests to backend to backend's ALB.
+CloudFront proxies requests to backend's ALB.
-* ALB distributes load to Auto Scaling Group of backend EC2 instances.
+* ALB distributes load to backend containers ran by ECS service that uses Auto Scaling Group of EC2 instances as infrastructure.
-* Backend EC2 instances communicate with ElastiCache to access RDS database.
+* Backend containers communicate with ElastiCache to access RDS database.
 * ElastiCache accesses RDS database to take actions on application's data.

 Other communication: